-In the evening you can enjoy outback gourmet food and a licenced restaurant.
-Bungle bungle caravan park is open only between 1 April and 30 September.
+In the evening you can enjoy outback gourmet food and a licensed restaurant.
+Bungle Bungles caravan park is open only between 1 April and 30 September.

-Bungle Bungle Savannah Lodge offers luxurious accommodation in one of their 26 ensuite cabins.
+Bungle Bungle Savannah Lodge offers luxurious accommodations in one of their 26 ensuite cabins.
 The cabins are designed for 2 people, but there is one family cabin for up to 4.
-Dinner and breakfast is prepared by an onsite chef.
+Dinner and breakfast are prepared by an onsite chef.

 - 26 ensuite cabins

 - Open outdoor fire and shaded deck area